Kitware/CMake/Help/manual/cmake-file-api.7.rst

     ``test``
       A start program for the execution of tests.
       See the :prop_tgt:`TEST_LAUNCHER` target property.

-  This field was added in codemodel version 2.7.

 ``link``
   Optional member that is present for non-imported executables and shared